AMD SEV-SNP

 a container runtime

-Docker (for building and pushing the images)
+Docker Installation for Ubuntu (for building and pushing the images)

 Add current user to docker group, if you haven't already: sudo usermod -aG docker $USER and logout and login again from your OS.
 Now login to docker.